gidorah/url-shortener/README.md

 - Delete an existing short URL
 - Get statistics on the short URL (e.g., number of times accessed)

+An index page (AI generated) added to test url shortener.
+It can be reached on http://127.0.0.1:5000.

 ## Tech Stack

 Used Flask as web framework and MongoDB as DB.